kevynsantos1/ECE-1310---C-for-Engineers/Learning If and Else/README.md

 # Learning If and Else

-This folder contains resources and code examples related to learning about if and else statements in C.
+This folder contains resources and code examples related to learning about if and else statements in C++.